jameshume/jehtech/src/html/cpp_move_sem.md

 NOTE const objects cannot, therefore, be moved!
 This applies to return values too!!
 Thus *best not to return const objects since C11*.

-NOTE the moved-from object is still a valid object and must be left is a valid state.
+NOTE the moved-from object is still a valid object and must be left is a valid state, even if that state is unspecified.
 So its reusable.

+NOTE move operators should be `noexcept`.

 Now the output is: